Distributed Event-Triggered Control for Asymptotic Synchronization of Dynamical Networks: Event-Triggered Control

 It is shown in \cite{HTrentelman_tac_2013} that a necessary and sufficient condition for asymptotic synchronization of network \eqref{continuous_m} with continuous interconnections is the existence of positive definite matrices $P_i$ such that

 This condition requires all the linear systems with system matrices $H_i=H-\lambda_iBK$, $i=2,\dots,N$ are asymptotically stable simultaneously, which is stronger than that $(H,B)$ is stabilizable.
-From \eqref{nm_y1}, network \eqref{nm_ob} with ETC can be regarded as network \eqref{continuous_m} with an external input (or disturbance) $\bar\Lambda\bar\Phi^\top e$.
-According to ISS (input-to-state stability) theory, a necessary condition for system \eqref{nm_y1} to be asymptotically stable is that the the corresponding system (also described by \eqref{nm_y1} but without the term $\bar\Lambda\bar\Phi^\top e$) is asymptotically stable.
+Another alternative is to find a common $P>0$ for all $H_i$, $i=2,\dots,N$ (e.g., \cite{Wu_auto_2017}).
+From \eqref{nm_y1}, network \eqref{nm_ob} with ETC can be regarded as network \eqref{continuous_m} with an external input (or a disturbance) $\bar\Lambda\bar\Phi^\top e$.
+According to input-to-state stability theory, a necessary condition for system \eqref{nm_y1} to be asymptotically stable is that the the corresponding system (also described by \eqref{nm_y1} but without the term $\bar\Lambda\bar\Phi^\top e$) is asymptotically stable.
 Hence, the existence of matrix solutions $P_i$ to Lyapunov equations \eqref{cetle} is also a fundamental requirement for network \eqref{nm_ob} with ETC to achieve asymptotic synchronization.
 In this paper, we assume that such matrices $P_i$ exist.

 Let $z_i=\sum_{j\in\mathcal{V}_i}(x_j-x_i)$, $\hat z_i=\sum_{j\in\mathcal{V}_i}(\hat x_j-\hat x_i)$, $z=(z_1^\top,z_2^\top,\dots,z_N^\top)^\top=(-L\otimes I_n)x$, and $\hat z=(\hat z_1^\top,\hat z_2^\top,\dots,\hat z_N^\top)^\top=(-L\otimes I_n)\hat x$.
 Next, we give a useful lemma which will be used to prove the main result.